Getting started with LangChain and AI Configs

 Step 5: Create a LangChain model from the AI Config

 Use the LaunchDarkly LangChain provider to create a chat model from the AI Config.
-The provider passes all model parameters from the variation (temperature, max tokens, and others) through to LangChain, and maps provider names automatically.
+The provider reads the model name, provider, and all parameters (temperature, max tokens, and others) from the variation, maps LaunchDarkly provider names to LangChain equivalents, and returns a configured chat model.

 Here is how to create the model: